-StorReduce is the only deduplication engine build for cloud object storage.
+StorReduce is the only deduplication platform built from the ground up for cloud object storage.
 StorReduce is designed to meet the unique requirements of companies using public, private or hybrid cloud storage for large volumes of data.
-StorReduce sits between your applications and cloud storage, transparently deduplicating data inline at speeds of up to 1400 MB/s per server, reducing storage costs, speeding up the time for transfer between clouds and freeing your data for use in the cloud via standard cloud APIs.
+StorReduce sits between client applications and cloud storage, transparently deduplicating data inline at speeds of up to 1400 MB/s per server, reducing storage costs, speeding up the time for transfer between clouds and freeing your data for use in the cloud via standard cloud APIs.

-StorReduce can support up to 80 Petabytes of data per server, and hundreds of petabytes per cluster.
+StorReduce supports up to 80 petabytes of data per server, and hundreds of petabytes per cluster.

 Wether you wish to replace your legacy on-premises storage appliances such as Data Domain or finally move off of tape, StorReduce makes the cloud more affordable than ever before.
-This is the case even factoring in migration costs as it greatly reduces the cost for transmission bandwidth and on-cloud storage - StorReduce typically achieves 97% deduplication on backup data.
+This is the case even factoring in migration costs as it greatly reduces the cost for transmission bandwidth and on-cloud storage - StorReduce typically achieves 90% - 97% deduplication on backup data.

 StorReduce can be installed on-premises to deduplicate data before it is sent to the cloud, often speeding up transfer times 20 - 30x.

-StorReduce works with Veritas NetBackup, CommVault, Veeam and other leading enterprise backup solutions.
+StorReduce works with Veritas NetBackup, CommVault, Veeam, Oracle RMAN and other leading enterprise backup solutions.